ilyaboo/Content_Extractor/README.md

 # Content Extractor

 ## Description
-This shell script extracts media content from a directory specified by the user.
-It searches for images and videos in the directory and its subdirectories, and copies them to new directories, categorized by their file format.
+This shell script extracts media content and documents from a directory specified by the user.
+It searches for images, videos, and documents in the directory and its subdirectories, and copies them to new directories, categorized by their file format.

 ## How It Works

-The script prompts the user to enter an absolute path to the directory containing the media content.
-It then creates two new directories, one for extracted images and one for extracted videos.
+The script prompts the user to enter an absolute path to the directory containing the content.
+It then creates three new directories, one for extracted images, one for extracted videos, and one for extracted documents.

-For each media format, the script searches for files with the corresponding extension and copies them to the appropriate directory.
-If no files of a certain format are found, the corresponding directory is deleted.
+For each format, the script searches for files with the corresponding extension and copies them to the appropriate directory, indicating how many files of each format copied.
+If no files of a certain format are found, the script will not include this directory.

 ## Installation